Tamr Core saves logs in the

-<tamr_home_directory>/tamr/logs directory of the Tamr installation.
-Tamr logs are created for each of our microservices and the log levels of each can be configured by setting configuration variables with the unify-admin utility, see Configuring Tamr.
-For example the log level for "unify", the microservice for the front-end user interface of Tamr, can be adjusted using
+<tamr_home_directory>/tamr/logs directory of the Tamr Core installation.
+Tamr Core logs are created for each of the microservices and the log levels of each can be configured by setting configuration variables with the unify-admin utility, see Configuring Tamr Core.
+For example the log level for "unify", the microservice for the front-end user interface of Tamr Core, can be adjusted using

 TAMR_UNIFY_LOG_LEVEL.
 By default, all log levels are set to